 In the words of Carol Dweck of Stanford University – a student with growth mindset understands that their talents and abilities can be developed through effort, good teaching and persistence.

-As a parent, we are happy to know that our kid is having a growth mindset and is very quick in grasping new things.
-But as the days pass by and our kid enters the school, suddenly we notice that there is a lack of interest that’s prevalent in many kids.
+As parents, we are happy to know that our kid is having a growth mindset and is very quick in grasping new things.
+But as the days pass by and our kid enters the school, suddenly we notice that there is a lack of interest that’s prevalent.
 What can be the cause for this behavior?

-2. New teacher: All these days only parents or close relatives have tried to teach various things to kids.
-All of a sudden, when a new teacher is introduced, kid is unable to accept the teacher.
+2. New teacher: All these days, only parents or close relatives have tried to teach various things to kids.
+All of a sudden, when a new teacher is introduced, the kid is sometimes unable to accept the teacher.

 3. New teaching methods: Parents and relatives use various methods to teach their kid and know the best methodology that suits their kid.
 But a teacher has to concentrate on 30-40 students and cannot give individual attention and adopt various methods to suit individual kids’ needs.

-We, at CueMath, provide a home like learning atmosphere for kids and believe in self-paced learning.
+We, at Cuemath, provide a home-like learning atmosphere for kids and we believe in self-paced learning.
 We firmly believe that there is no such restriction as the right age to imbibe growth mindset.
-Every kid is having the growth mindset.
-Teachers need to identify the correct teaching methodology to imbibe the growth mindset in kids and achieve better learning outcome.

-Kids can be categorized based on 8 different learning styles and providing resources related to that particular learning style will enable kids to learn things easily.
-They are as below:
+As distinct and invidual learners, kids can be categorized based on 8 different learning styles.
+Providing resources aligned with a particular learning style will enable kids to learn things easily.
+The 8 different types of learners are described below:

-1. The Linguistic Learner: The linguistic learner is the one who learns best through linguistic skills including reading, writing, listening, or speaking.
+1. The Linguistic Learner: The linguistic learner is the one who learns best through linguistics-driven activities like reading, writing, listening, or speaking.

-Sometimes, it’s a combination of these methods.
+Sometimes, it is a combination of these methods.
 So, for example, if a linguistic learner wants to tackle a new skill, their best method of learning would be to read about it, then listen to an audio recording and take notes on it.
-Finally, concreting it would require speaking about it and, possibly, writing about it extensively.

-2. The Naturalist Learner: The naturalist learns by working on it, and experiences the nature of the subject.
+2. The Naturalist Learner: The naturalist kid learns by working on a specific topic or subject-matter, and experiences the nature of the subject.